opf/openproject/docs/development/contribution-documentation/documentation-style-guide/README.md

-## Work with directories and files
+## Directories and files

 Please respect the following when working with directories and files:

-1. When you create a new topic, i.e. a new documentation page, always create a new folder and a new `README.md` file in that folder.
+1. When you create a new topic, i.e. a new documentation page, always create a new folder and a new README.md file in that folder.
 2. Do not use special characters and spaces, or capital letters in file names, directory names, branch names and anything that generates a path.

 3. When creating a file or directory and it has more than one word in its name, use underscores (`_`) instead of spaces or dashes.
-For example use [open_details-view_work_packages.png](https://github.com/opf/openproject/blob/dev/docs/getting-started/work-packages-introduction/open-details-view-work-packages.png).
+For example use open_details-view_work_packages.png.
 This applies to both image files and Markdown files.

-1. For image files, do not exceed 100KB.
+1. For image files, do not exceed 200KB.

 If you are unsure where to place a document or a content addition, this should not stop you from authoring and contributing.
 Use your best judgment, and then add a comment to your pull request.

-## Avoid duplication
+## Avoid duplication of information

 Do not include the same information in multiple places.
 Instead, link through to the information in the documentation where it is already mentioned so that there is only a single source of truth that needs to be maintained.